pnp/pnpcore/docs/using-the-sdk/syntex-intro.md

 ### Classify and extract all files in a library

 When you've published a Syntex model to an existing library the files in that library are not automatically classified and extracted by that model, only newly added files will be classified and extracted.
-Previous chapter showed how you can trigger this for a single file, but you can also classify and extract all files in a library using the `ClassifyAndExtractAsync` method on the `IList`:
+Previous chapter showed how you can trigger this for a single file, but you can also classify and extract all files in a library using the `ClassifyAndExtractAsync` method on the `IList`.

+> [!Note]
+> For libraries containing 5000 items or more it's strongly recommended to use the off peak SharePoint Syntex queue.
+See the `ClassifyAndExtractOffPeak` methods in the next chapter to learn how to use the off peak queue.

 ```csharp
 // Get a reference to the list to be classified and extracted